-Zoe Duffus is a senior at Fort Wayne Carroll High School in Fort Wayne, Indiana, and a Penn State University commit.
-She's a three-time Indiana state cross country championship finisher -- and that includes a sixth-place finish in 2019.
-She was also a top 10 finisher at the Team XC Midwest Championships this past season, and then went on to qualify for Team XC Nationals, where she finished inside the top 50.
-Duffus is looking to secure her first state title in Indiana in 2020-2021.
-In this Dear Running essay, she explores how the hardships in this sport have made her into the person she's become.
+This essay was first published in October.
+Zoe Duffus is a senior at Fort Wayne Carroll High School in Fort Wayne, Indiana, and is a Penn State University commit.
+She's a four-time Indiana state cross country championship finisher and was the state's runner-up in October.
+She was also a top 10 finisher at the Team XC Midwest Championships in 2019, and then went on to qualify for Team XC Nationals, where she finished inside the top 50.
+In this Dear Running essay, she explores how the hardships of this sport have made her stronger over the long-term.

 By Zoe Duffus - Fort Wayne Carroll High School